EarthBigData/openSAR/INSTALLATION.md

 #### OFFLINE Alternative installation from a local file channel (e.g. without Internet)
 Alternatively, you can also use a custom channel, e.g. from a file if provided:
+Important is to execute the second line to remove the defaults channel if the internet is slow

     conda config --add channels PATH-TO-CHANNEL-DIRECTORY --force
-    conda config --remove channels defaults # if internet is slow or off conda update --yes --all
+    conda config --remove channels defaults
+    conda update --yes --all
     conda install nb_conda_kernels